Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • Simple automation setup.
 Build multi-step automations across email, SMS, and push using a visual automation builder;

 • Ready-to-use templates.
-Clean and modern templates that take minutes to customize using a powerful drag-and-drop editor;
+Clean and modern templates that take minutes to customize using advanced email creation tools;

 • Behavior-based automation.
-Automatically send targeted emails or texts based on customer actions like cart abandonment;
+Automatically send targeted emails or texts based on customer interactions like cart abandonment;

 • Collect social proof.
 Built-in feature to automatically collect reviews and publish them on the Shopify store.